printSANO/ics31_bot/README.md

 ## Getting Started
 make sure python3 is installed in your computer

-1. clone the repasitory from github into IDE
+1. clone the repository from github into IDE

 2. Activate virtual environment
     <br>
-    A. go in to the folder in which you cloned the repasitory
+    A. go in to the folder in which you cloned the repository
     <br>
     B. type the command below into your terminal to create a virtual environment.
 It will create a folder "venv"
     <br>